mvolkmann/blog/src/python/python-compared-to-js.md

 | greater than          | `>`                                     | same                    |
 | greater than or equal | `>=`                                    | same                    |

-Python comparisons can be chained, but JavaScript comparison cannot.
+Python comparisons can be chained, but JavaScript comparisons cannot.
 For example, to determine whether the value of a variable is between 10 and 20 inclusive: